 8. Engage corporate customers with virtual holiday experiences

 With many employees still working from home for the foreseeable future, companies are looking for ways to replace their in-person holiday parties.
 From catering to virtual cooking classes to mixology lessons, you can increase restaurant holiday sales by creating unique offerings for companies.

 Your catering menu should include different offerings for remote or in-person events, including individually boxed meals, large group orders, or expensed meals that employees can enjoy on their own time.
-Not sure how to reach corporate customers?
-DoorDash for Work enables restaurants to fulfill catering orders at 0% commission, helping to boost your bottom line with profitable, recurring sales from large companies.

 9. Leverage marketing channels to drive restaurant holiday sales